 Construction in 2022 - 2023

 Cost and Funding

 The project was originally funded at $3.4 million.
-The Keep Oregon Moving transportation funding package, HB 2017, allocated nearly $25 million more for a total of $28.3 million to complete planning for the full interchange and design, and for construction of Phase 1.
+House Bill 2017 allocated nearly $25 million more for a total of $28.3 million to complete planning and design for the full interchange and for construction of Phase 1.

 Access for pedestrians, including those with disabilities, will be available and identified through or around work zones.